Battlecode93/Microservice-ECS-Project/README.md

 This project demonstrates how to deploy a web application on AWS using a combination of EC2, Docker, ECR, ECS Fargate, and an Application Load Balancer.
 By following the steps outlined above, you can achieve a scalable and highly available deployment for your application.

-Feel free to modify and extend this template to suit your specific project requirements.